Functionalities available for visiting all items in a complex data structure

 Iterable that shows how

-.iterator, this method is called simply when the created object is assigned to a Positional variable,
+iterator method will be called in the appropriate context only when the created object is assigned to a Positional variable,

-@longer-chain; this variable is an Array and we operate on that in the last example.
+@longer-chain; this variable is an Array and we operate on it as such in the last example.

 The (maybe a bit confusingly named)